equinix/terraform-provider-equinix/docs/resources/equinix_metal_device.md

 * `billing_cycle` - (Optional) monthly or hourly
 * `custom_data` - (Optional) A string of the desired Custom Data for the device.
 By default, changing this attribute will cause the provider to destroy and recreate your device.
 If `reinstall` is specified or `behavior.allow_changes` includes `"custom_data"`, the device will be updated in-place instead of recreated.
 * `description` - (Optional) The device description.
-* `facilities` - (Optional) List of facility codes with deployment preferences.
+* `facilities` - (**Deprecated**) List of facility codes with deployment preferences.
 Equinix Metal API will go through the list and will deploy your device to first facility with free capacity.
 List items must be facility codes or `any` (a wildcard).
 To find the facility code, visit [Facilities API docs](https://metal.equinix.com/developers/api/facilities/), set your API auth token in the top of the page and see JSON from the API response.
 Conflicts with `metro`.
+Use metro instead; read the [facility to metro migration guide](https://registry.terraform.io/providers/equinix/equinix/latest/docs/guides/migration_guide_facilities_to_metros_devices)
 * `force_detach_volumes` - (Optional) Delete device even if it has volumes attached.
 Only applies for destroy action.
 * `hardware_reservation_id` - (Optional) The UUID of the hardware reservation where you want this